Ken Raggio presents Bible Study Resources

 All too many people aim their poisoned disillusionment with life at the church, the preacher, or one of the saints.
 But when they do, they estrange themselves from the very agents God ordained to help reconcile them!
 We must not fall into that trap.
 It is rarely someone else’s fault when we fail.
 It is almost always the result of personal irresponsibility.

 It is folly to spend our precious lives throwing blame for our misery on others.
 Jesus Christ taught that every man stands or falls before his own master.
 That suggests sole responsibility.
 Paul taught that every man should bear his own burden.
 On Judgment day, blame-shifting and excuses will be rendered useless in the face of a God who knows all the facts.
+You made your own mistakes, and you will bear the judgment for them.

-Right living is its own reward.
+Right living is its own reward, and it is the best reward.

 I am continually writing new content for this site.